appcelerator-archive/amp/docs/installation/cloud/overview.md

 4. Create a host with an AMP supported OS, and install AMP per the instructions for that OS.

 [Example (AWS): Manual install on a cloud provider](cloud-ex-aws.md) shows how to create an <a href="https://aws.amazon.com/" target="_blank"> Amazon Web Services (AWS)</a> EC2 instance, and install AMP on it.

-## Use AMP deployment scripts to provision cloud hosts

-Alternatively, you can also check out latest initiative to fully deploy all required components through dedicated scripts.
-Find all related information [here](https://github.com/appcelerator/amp-swarm-deploy)